edheltzel/flightdeck-esbuild/README.md

   - for our workflow, Cloudflare handles the DNS while Cloudflare Pages does the building and hosting - Cloudflare's Auto Minify minifies the HTML, CSS, and JS.
 You can easily add minification to the build process by adding a plugin to Eleventy.
 - `preview` command - spins up a local server to preview the production build.
 - `check` command - runs biome lint and format at the same time JS/TS, see `biome.json`.
-  - ie: `bun run check ./src/assets/js/app.js`
+  - ie: `pnpm run check ./src/assets/js/app.js`
 - `format` command - uses biome to format JS/TS, see `biome.json`.
-  - ie: `bun run format ./src/assets/js/app.js`
+  - ie: `pnpm run format ./src/assets/js/app.js`
 - `lint` command - uses biome to lint JS/TS, see `biome.json`.
-  - ie: `bun run lint ./src/assets/js/app.js`
+  - ie: `pnpm run lint ./src/assets/js/app.js`
 - `lint:css` command - uses stylelint to find issues in your css.
 - `clean` command - scrubs/removes the `dist/` and `.cache` directories
-- `purge` command - scrubs/removes the `dist/`, `.cache`, `node_modules`, and any lock files from npm, yarn, pnpm or bun. - 🧼 A fresh install.
+- `purge` command - scrubs/removes the `dist/`, `.cache`, `node_modules`, and any lock files from npm, yarn, pnpm or pnpm. - 🧼 A fresh install.
   - **👀 NOTE: Both `clean` and `purge` are executed from a bash script**
-- `upgrade` command - uses `bunx npm-check-updates -ui` to upgrade dependencies to their latest versions and updates the `package.json` - this is a work around for `bun upgrade` not working as expected or how other package managers work.
+- `upgrade` command - uses `bunx npm-check-updates -ui` to upgrade dependencies to their latest versions and updates the `package.json` - this is a work around for `pnpm upgrade` not working as expected or how other package managers work.

 <p align="right">(<a href="#top">back to top</a>)</p>